MicrosoftDocs/visualstudio-docs/docs/javascript/linting-javascript.md

 Depending on the files you want to lint, additional [ESLint plugins](https://eslint.org/docs/latest/user-guide/configuring/plugins) may be needed.
 For example, you may need [TypeScript ESLint](https://typescript-eslint.io/), which enables ESLint to run on TypeScript code and includes rules that are specific to the extra type information.

 When ESLint is enabled but the ESLint `npm` package isn't found, a gold bar is displayed that allows you to install ESLint as a local `npm` development dependency.

+:::image type="content" source="media/vs-2022/no-package-goldbar.png" alt-text="Install ESLint gold bar":::

 Similarly, when an *.eslintrc* file isn't found, a gold bar is displayed to run a configuration wizard that will install the plugins applicable to the current project.

-:::image type="content" source="media/vs-2022/no-package-goldbar.png" alt-text="Install ESLint gold bar":::

 :::image type="content" source="media/vs-2022/no-config-goldbar.png" alt-text="Run ESLint wizard gold bar":::

 ## Disabling linting rules and auto-fixes

 You can disable linting errors on a [specific line or file](https://eslint.org/docs/latest/user-guide/configuring/rules#disabling-rules).
-You can disable the errors by using the Quick Actions menu:
+You can disable the errors by using the Quick Actions lightbulb menu:

 :::image type="content" source="media/vs-2022/code-actions.png" alt-text="Linting code actions":::

+The following illustration shows the result if you disable a linting error for the selected line of code.

 :::image type="content" source="media/vs-2022/disabled-rule.png" alt-text="Disable linting rule":::